jenkinsci/docker-slaves-plugin/README.md

 ## Architecture

 Plugin do rely on Jenkins Cloud API.
 Global configuration do only define a label, as slave template is actually declared in job configuration as a NodeProperty.
+This property allow user to define a container image to host the build, and an optional set of additional images to link to this one - those can be used to host a test database, or comparable resources.
+Need to consider if we could rely on docker-compose.yml syntax.
-Internally a slave image is defined and is responsible to establish jenkins remoting.
+Internally, a unique slave image is defined and is responsible to establish jenkins remoting.

 When a job is triggered, job configuration + remoting image do define a container group ("pod") the plugin has to run.
 ContainerProvisionner is responsible to run this pod.